-Quebec Gold Properties located in the Abitibi-Témiscaminque region of northwestern Quebec.
+Quebec Gold Properties located in the Abitibi-Témiscamingue region of northwestern Quebec.

-- 1. In September 2015, the Company announced that Secova Metals Corp. ("Secova") has executed an option agreement to option up to a 90% interest in the Duvay Gold Project, comprising 104 claims in the Abitibi region, 15 kilometres northeast of Amos, Quebec.
-Under the agreement, the Company grants to Secova the sole and exclusive right and option to acquire a 65% right, title and interest in and to the Duvay claims by paying to the Company the sum of \$500,000 (of which \$170,000 has been received by the Company) and incurring \$3,750,000 in exploration expenses over a four year period.
-Secova can earn the full 90% of the property (an additional 25% ownership) by funding a pre-feasibility study and making aggregate expenditures of \$12 million to bring the property towards production.
+- 1. In September 2016, the Company executed an Amended and Restated Option Agreement (the "Amended Agreement") with Secova Metals Corp. ("Secova") to earn up to a 90% interest in the consolidated Duvay Gold Project.
+Under the Amended Agreement, the Company grants to Secova the sole and exclusive right and option to acquire an undivided 65% right, title and interest in the Duvay Gold Project by paying to the Optionor the sum of \$500,000 (of which \$200,000 has been received to date), and incurring \$3,250,000 in exploration expenses over a three year period.
 For details, refer to the exploration activities section. - 2.
 In April 2012, the Company had an option agreement with Merrex to acquire Merrex's 25% interest in 16 mineral claims forming part of the Fontana Gold Project.
 The Company paid Merrex a total of \$300,000 and was required to make the final payment of \$200,000 by April 16, 2013 (not paid).
 The Company was advised that Merrex elected to treat the option as terminated for non-payment thus during the year ended February 28, 2015 the Company recorded a \$300,000 write-off in connection with the acquisition costs pursuant to the prior agreement with Merrex.